KxSystems/docs-v1/docs/tutorials/install/linux.md

 ```bash
 alias q='QHOME=~/q rlwrap -r ~/q/l32/q'
 ```
 and save it.
-Tell Bash to use the revised profile: `source .bashrc`.
+Start a new Bash session, or tell Bash to use the revised profile:

 ```bash
 $ source .bashrc